qcri-social/AIDR/Understanding-classifiers.md

 Designing a classifier is an art that requires a lot of practice to master.
 The following tips will help you through the process.
-The most important thing to keep it mind is that AIDR doesn't do magic (well, maybe a little :smile) but it simply learns from what you give to it as human-labeled examples.
+The most important thing to keep it mind is that AIDR doesn't do magic (well, maybe a little :-) but it simply learns from what you give to it as human-labeled examples.

 # What is a "classifier"?